traffic-analysis/gandalf/README.md

 This repository contains code and data of the paper **GANDaLF: GAN for Data-Limited Fingerprinting**, to be appeared in **Privacy Enhancing Technologies Symposium (PETS) 2021**.
 [Read the Paper]().

-Code of this paper is written using Keras with TensorFlow backend.
+Code of this paper is written using Python3 and TensorFlow.

 ### Dataset description